What is data-driven marketing?

 Data-driven remarketing for e-commerce websites

 Smart remarketing is also a good example of data-driven marketing strategies and is especially relevant to e-commerce businesses, small or large.
 By ensuring that data is collected at every step of the website visitor’s journey, e-commerce marketers can produce campaigns for every audience.
 Messages and communication channels can be adjusted to speak to the stage at which the visitor stopped their journey—and more effectively encourage them to take another step.

 Did they end their visit after viewing just one product page?
 Did they fill their basket with a bunch of products, only to leave without purchasing?
 Did they complete a purchase but haven’t returned for more?
 Campaigns can be written that fit each scenario.

 With artificial intelligence, more advanced strategies allow brands to predict the future of a customer’s journey.
 AI Marketing (AIM), sometimes called “predictive marketing” or “predictive analytics” anticipates marketing scenarios based on what has worked in the past.
-It can be used to gather data about past transactions and evaluate data from emails, meetings, and phone calls content.
+It can be used to gather data about past transactions and evaluate data from emails, meetings, and phone call content.
 It can relate the data to the outcome of the possible sales of your current and future campaigns and produce insights about patterns and make corresponding recommendations on smarter brand behaviors to increase sales.

 The power of predictive marketing